pocketsol/VestPocket/README.md

 ```

 JSON is not a particularly compact format.
 It was chosen for this project for two reasons, it is relatively easy to read (and merge or diagnose) and because using System.Text.Json means that AOT friendly source generation can be utilized.

+If the entities stored in the file do not need to be easy to read for what you plan to use the store for, then it is recommended to enable the option to compress entities on rewrite.

 # Rewriting
 Because entities are stored in a single append-only file, periodically it needs maintenance to avoid the file growing too large.
 When certain criteria are met (typically when more dead entities than alive ones are in the file), Vest Pocket will undertake a file rewrite.